gdg-garage/garage-trip-chores/readme.md

 Additional features:
 * Temporarily disable members for scheduling (implemented using Discord role membership)
+  * Track presence of the users
-* Chores are marked as done with an emoji (also may be explicitly rejected)
+* Chores are marked as done (also may be explicitly rejected)
   * Support editing the chore length
-* Manually add finished chores
+* Manually add finished chores (create chore, assign yourself and mark as done)
 * Display the track record
 * Display the global statistics
 * Use LLM to make the messages funny
-* Users have capabilities and some chores needs expertise - use Discord roles to assign
+* Users have **capabilities** and some chores needs expertise - use Discord roles to assign

+### Slash commands
+* Documeted in the sever commands itself including all the params

+### Use cases
+* Urgent tasks - use 🌶️🌶️🌶️ (1-3) in the chore name
+* Delayed tasks (I need something done tonight) - Adjust the deadline accordingly, set the assignment timeout to 0 (disabled)

 ### Tech stack
 * Golang